kerphi/phpfreechat/README.md

 ### pfc.before.auth

 This hook can be used to connect the chat authentication system to you own one.
 It is activated just before asking a login to the user.
 It can check for an user in a cookie, an external database or through a sso.
-The hook has to return the login in the parameter object (`$hr` in the following example).
-Here is an basic example:
+The hook has to return the login as an attribut of the object in the first parameter (`$hr` in the following example).
+Here is a basic example:
 ```php
 $GLOBALS['pfc_hooks']['pfc.before.auth'][5] = function ($app, $req, $res) {
   return function ($hr) use ($app, $req, $res) {